 Secondly, if you are looking to purchase a used car, then you should be aware of the makes and models that are part of the recall.
 The NHTSA has created a list of “priority groups” of vehicles that are affected by the recall.
 When scouting out used automobiles, check potential buys against this list to make sure you aren’t buying one that may be defective.
 If you do choose to buy a car on this list, get verification that the airbag has been repaired as part of the recall.

-Finally, check with a dealer or certified auto repair shop to see if your car has any other outstanding recalls on it.
+Finally, check with a dealer or certified auto repair shop to see if your car has any other outstanding recalls.
 Safety-related recalls will often be repaired and/or replaced for free.
 There is no reason to wait until something goes wrong – being proactive will help you and your family stay safe from potentially dangerous situations.